braina/Giphy4Alfred/README.md

 ## This version has some problems
 - when you retype "gif", maybe the thumbnail is wrong.
 - if you type some keywords for search gif in Giphy , for example "gif cat", it take long time to get accurate results.
+  - if title shows correctly, its URL is not wrong.